 CONTACTING THE INSTRUCTOR / OFFICE HOURS: Emails are for administrative purposes only, and not for distance-instruction.
-All academic inquiries must be made during office hours (zoom meeting) or before/after lectures (by previous appointment by zoom meeting).
-Please be prepared before coming to office hours, bring specific questions and your previous work
+All academic inquiries must be made during office hours (zoom meeting or F2F at LEI-312) or before/after lectures (by previous appointment by zoom meeting).
+Please be prepared before coming to office hours, bring specific questions and your previous work.